pmmphd/nexus433/README.md

 # Reception problems

-If you got problems receiving proper data from sensors you can do one the following:
+If you have problems receiving proper data from sensors, you can do one the following:

-1. Check if data is properly received from close range, if not check batter or test with another sensor.
+1. Check if data is properly received from close range.
+If that fails, check the battery level or test with another sensor.
 2. Move the antenna to a different position.
 3. Reduce `resolution_us` parameter to 0 and increase `tolerance_us`.
-4. Use longer antenna.
+4. Use a longer antenna.
 Just attach a piece of wire.
-The length of the wire is related to wavelength, you can use: 69cm, 34cm, 17cm, 8cm, 4cm wires.
+The length of the wire is related to wavelength, you can use: 69cm, 34cm, 17cm, 8cm or 4cm long wires.
-5. If you got more than one sensor make sure they transmit data in different time.
-If two sensors collide remove the battery and insert again.
+5. If you have more than one sensor, make sure they transmit data at different times.
+If two sensors collide, remove the battery and insert it again.

 # CPU usage

 Linux is not a real time operating system.
-You never know how much time scheduler assigns to the application.
+You never know how much time the scheduler assigns to the application.

-If the system is not very busy, the application got enough time to process entire transmission more or less in real time.
-If the system is heavily loaded the program can easily miss transmitted bits.
+If the system is not very busy, the application has enough time to process the entire transmission more or less in real time.
+If the system is heavily loaded, the program can easily miss transmitted bits.

-For now the only solution (but unfortunately not guaranteed 100% success) is to force the system to assign more time for the application:
+For now, the only solution (but unfortunately not guaranteed to have 100% success) is to force the system to assign more time for the application:

-1. Increase the priority of the app; see `nice` command
+1. Increase the priority of the app; see the `nice` command.

-2. Change resolution to `0` (CPU usage will raise).
-In addition increase tolerance (but big values can also degrade significantly quality).
+2. Change resolution to `0` (CPU usage will rise).
+In addition, increase tolerance (but large values can also degrade the quality significantly).

 3. Run the application on a separate system that is either dedicated to 433MHz reception or does not run too many other apps (but that makes nexus433 quite obsolete because you can use cheaper dedicated board just for 433MHz).

-To definitely solve the problem, a kernel device driver is needed and entire signal processing should be made there.
+To definitely solve the problem, a kernel device driver is needed and the entire signal processing should be made there.